 Here at Cincy Weekend, we're all about the experience.
 And when it comes to finding the perfect pumpkin, we think it should be done with your friends or family at a nice little farm on the outskirts of the Tri-State.
-With that in mind, here are 14 pumpkin patches in the Tri-State with fall festivals.
+With that in mind, here are 14 pumpkin patches in Cincinnati with fall festivals.

 Brown's Family Farm Market

 “Brown’s Family Farm Market in Hamilton, Ohio is open from late April through October 31 every year, 7 days a week.
 Each year in the fall Brown’s family activities include a pumpkin patch, hayrides, a corn maze, straw maze, farm animals, picnic area, play area and photo opportunities.”

 Burger Farm & Garden Center

 “Burger Farm & Garden Center hosts one of the largest fall festivals on weekends in October with pumpkins, corn stalks, mums, gourds, apple cider, animated pumpkin land characters, hay, pony and amusement rides, games, food, music, farm animals, crafters and more.”

 Fall Festival – Every weekend from September 29th to October 28th, 10am to 6pm